Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ensuring fair wages, safe working conditions, environmental protection, and community development in global supply chains.

-Requirements: Producers and traders must comply with Fair Trade USA's rigorous social, environmental, and economic standards.
+What are the Requirements: Producers and traders must comply with Fair Trade USA's rigorous social, environmental, and economic standards.
 Compliance is verified through independent audits.

-Description: Fair Trade Certified™ is a globally recognized certification that ensures products meet strict standards promoting sustainable livelihoods, environmental protection, and transparent supply chains.
+What does it mean: Fair Trade Certified™ is a globally recognized certification that ensures products meet strict standards promoting sustainable livelihoods, environmental protection, and transparent supply chains.

 Link: Fair Trade Certified